 I set up my iPhone to take a time-lapse video and attached my GoPro to capture the sunrise at normal speed.
 I sat back to watch the show while I heated some breakfast and coffee.

-As the sun broke the mountainous horizon and the world woke from its cool slumber, the black flies started there antagonistic hunt for human sweat and blood.
+As the sun broke the mountainous horizon and the world woke from its cool slumber, the black flies started their antagonistic hunt for human sweat and blood.
 I paced and waved my hands about like a fool; trying to stay in motion to prevent being landed upon while weighing the pros and cons of watching “all” of the sunrise or continuing on to North Crocker Mountain.

 At 5:15 am the black flies won.
 I gathered my gear, cleaned up my breakfast and left for North Crocker Mountain.
 Right after leaving the vista and heading back to the summit of South Crocker Mountain I noticed the herd path that lead to Mount Redington.
 It was very obvious, but I had missed it on my way in due to the lack of light.